Paso Robles police release images of Golden 1 Credit Union robber

 Paso Robles police have released surveillance images of the man who robbed a Golden 1 Credit Union on Tuesday.

-At about 3 p.m., a man donning a hat, dark colored face mask and a tan jack with brown checkers entered the Golden 1 Credit Union on the corner of Niblick and River roads.
+At about 3 p.m., a man donning a hat, dark colored face mask and a tan colored jacket with brown checkers entered the Golden 1 Credit Union on the corner of Niblick and River roads.
 The suspect passed a note to a teller demanding money.

 The teller handed over less than $700 as another bank employee activated a silent alarm.
 The robber took the money and fled by foot into the Salinas Riverbed.